ZhengjunHUO/godtype/README.md

 This is the homemade thread-safe Go data type mentioned in my [leetcode project](https://github.com/ZhengjunHUO/leetcode), initally built to solve some leetcode problems and turns out to be quite useful in other places.

+## DEPRECATED
+Use this [new library](https://github.com/ZhengjunHUO/goutil) instead, built on [Go 1.18 with the supports generics](https://tip.golang.org/doc/go1.18#generics) & 100% test coverage.

 ## Usage
 ### Create a new struct:
   - Stack: godtype.NewStack()